 The commercial element is key.
 Product Leaders need to identify the right monetization strategies and business models to ensure viability for the product; to introduce innovation, not only at the core product but also at the commercial level — novel ways to drive monetization and growth.

-Successful PMs use these data streams to steer, adapt and make those hard decisions separating success from failure.
-To successfully execute, you also need deep understanding of practices and frameworks such as agile engineering.
+Successful Product Managers use these data streams to steer, adapt, and make those hard decisions separating success from failure.
+To successfully execute, you also need a deep understanding of practices and frameworks such as agile engineering.

 There are several schools of thought for product development and innovation.
 Tools and techniques range from innovation workshops and design sprints to real agile engineering, rapid prototyping, and experimentation — for testing ideas and understanding users.